-- 1. Risk Register: if you are using the Risk Register, you can assign a risk and mutually exclusive risk alternatives to tasks by double-clicking on the risk in the risk register and assigning tasks to the risk in the Assign to tasks or resources tab. - 2.
-Risk Assignment View: double-click on a risk ID in Risk Assignment view and use the Risk Assignment Information dialog to re-assign risks to task or resources or make them global. - 3.
+- 1. Risk Drag & Drop View: this is the preferred method for project risk assignment.
+You simply select one or many risks on the left page and drop them on the task. - 2.
+Risk Register: if you are using the Risk Register, you can assign a risk and mutually exclusive risk alternatives to tasks by double-clicking on the risk in the risk register and assigning tasks to the risk in the Assign to tasks or resources tab. - 3.
+Risk Assignment View: double-click on a risk ID in Risk Assignment view and use the Risk Assignment Information dialog to re-assign risks to task or resources or make them global. - 4.
 Risk Tabs on Task Information and Resource Information dialog boxes: you can create and assign local risks to a task using this method.
 This is the preferred method if you want to assign a few different risks to separate tasks or resources.